ioanacretu97/IBM-Data-Science-course/README.md

 # IBM-Data-Science-course
-This is part of the IBM Data Science certification on Coursera
+This is part of the IBM Data Science course on Coursera